 The second film in the Dark Knight Trilogy to not be made into a video game.
 The first being The Dark Knight (2008).

-Miranda Nolan: The cousin of writer-director Christopher Nolan and co-writer Jonathan Nolan appears as the maid gossiping about Bruce Wayne.
+Miranda Nolan: (at around 9 mins) The cousin of writer-director Christopher Nolan and co-writer Jonathan Nolan appears as the maid gossiping about Bruce Wayne.

 John Nolan: The uncle of director Christopher Nolan and co-writer Jonathan Nolan, as well as the father of Miranda Nolan, reprises his role from Batman Begins (2005) as Wayne Enterprises board member Douglas Fredericks.
 He previously appeared in Christopher's debut film, Following (1998).